UV Filters Chart: Sunscreen Active Ingredients

 Similar to how analyzing ingredients lists, say for a moisturizer, will help you learn more about the product, analyzing sunscreen ingredient lists can tell you how your sunscreen is protecting you, what UV filters and active agents are being used, and whether or not they are photostable.

 However, looking at a sunscreen’s ingredient list can be very confusing because a lot of sunscreen actives are listed as long chemical compounds.
-So, here’s a handy sunscreen ingredient chart I’ve made of the different types of sunscreen UV filters (physical and chemical actives), other names they go by, their range of protection, how they function, and any other precautions you should be aware of:
+So, here’s a handy sunscreen ingredient chart I’ve made of the different types of sunscreen UV filters (physical and chemical actives along with some inactives), other names they go by, their range of protection, how they function, and any other precautions you should be aware of:

 Types of Sunscreen UV Filters